-Period: December 2021 - February 2022
+Period: September 2022 - November 2022

-The maps illustrating the regional river flows for five members of the Met Office ensemble of rainfall forecasts give some indication of the range of possible river flows in the coming months.
+The regional maps illustrating the regional river flows for five members of the Met Office ensemble of rainfall forecasts give some indication of the range of possible river flows in the coming months.
 As noted previously, the actual flows could be more extreme than the flows generated by either the lowest or highest members of the rainfall ensemble.

-The tables below give further insight into the range of river flow forecasts by considering all members of the forecast rainfall ensemble.
-The numbers in the tables are the percentage of ensemble forecasts falling in each of the flow categories as generated by the monthly-resolution water-balance model.
-As before results are averaged by region then ranked in terms of 54 years of historical regional flow estimates (1963 - 2016).

-SUMMARY: During December, river flows in the south east of England and in Tay Region are likely to be in the Normal range.
-Elsewhere, river flows are likely to be in the Normal range or Above normal.

-Over the next 3 months river flows are likely to continue to be in the Normal range in the south east of England.
-Elsewhere, river flows are likely to be in the Normal range or above.
+The bar charts (below) give further insight into the range of river flow forecasts by considering all members of the forecast rainfall ensemble.
+The regional bar charts show the percentage of ensemble forecasts falling in each of the flow categories as generated by the monthly-resolution water-balance model.
+As before results are averaged by region then ranked in terms of 54 years of historical regional flow estimates (1963 - 2016). summary: During September, river flows in southern England, western England and Wales are likely to be below normal or lower, with a high chance of exceptionally low flows in the southwest.
+Elsewhere, river flows are likely to be in the Normal range or below.
+Over the next 3 months river flows in southeast England and the Tweed Region are likely to be Below normal or lower.
+Elsewhere, river flows are likely to be in the Normal range or below.

-1- and 3-month variability
+Issue date: 02.09.2022

+SCOTLAND

+NER

+TR

+FR

+CR

+SR

+Ν

+NW

+TWR

+ENGLAND

-HR Highlands Region
+Highlands Region

-NER North East Region
+North East Region

-TR Tay Region
+Tay Region

-FR Forth Region
+Forth Region

-CR Clyde Region
+Clyde Region

-TWR Tweed Region

-SR Solway Region
+Tweed Region Solway Region

+Northumbria

+North West